 During a series of videos I made for Advent last year, I showed a band each day including a few that I've never published the drafts for.
 One of the most requested out of the unpublished drafts was this one.
 It uses a tablet woven structure commonly called "Anglo-Saxon" technique, despite the key historical example having been proved to be medieval.
 You can read more about the original fragment in work done on it by Shelagh Lewins by clicking here.
-Tablet Weaving Draft Designer can't (currently) generate drafts in this style, so I've constructed this one using draw.io and edited the text description of the draft to match the turning sequence described below.
-I'm hoping that we can add this structure to the next TDD update, but time will tell.
+Instructions for dealing with the notation that Tablet Weaving Draft Designer uses for idling tablets can be found here.

 1. Turn all odd numbered tablets forward, then pass weft from left to right